locationtech/geomesa/docs/user/accumulo/ageoff.rst

+.. _ageoff_accumulo:

 Age-Off Iterators
 =================

-This chapter provides documentation on how to configure the alpha feature for data age-off via Accumulo iterators.
+This chapter provides documentation on how to configure the beta feature for data age-off via Accumulo iterators.
-Currently the only available age off iterator is a date-based age-off iterator which allows administrators to set retention periods on data (e.g. 3 months) in order to automatically age-off data from tables without manually deleting features.
+Age-off allows administrators to set retention periods on data (e.g. 3 months) in order to automatically hide and delete data from tables without manually deleting features.

+Currently there are two types of age-off supported - attribute based, and ingest-time based.

 Installation
 ------------